buildo/retro/toctoc/docs/installation.md

 We publish a snapshot version on every merge on master.

-The latest snapshot version is `@VERSION@` and you use it to try the latest unreleased features.
+The latest snapshot version is `@VERSION@` and you can use it to try the latest unreleased features.
 For example:

 ```scala